Secure Software Development Testing Tools You Should Know

 Examples of Dynamic Code Scanning Tools

 - Tenable.io.
 This SaaS risk-based vulnerability management (RBVM) tool is one of the most comprehensive dynamic code scanning tools on the market.
-It allows you to see vulnerabilities across the entire attack surface, predict the most likely vectors of attack, and take action on the most important vulnerabilities.
+It allows you to see vulnerabilities across the entire attack surface, predicts the most likely vectors of attack, and take action on the most important vulnerabilities.

 - Netsparker.
 This enterprise-level DAST tool offers unique functions to scan complex application environments for vulnerabilities in hard-to-reach, oft-forgotten areas.
 The rapid-feedback feature helps train developers to write secure code.